rtavasso1/Predicting-Distraction/README.md

 # Predicting-Distraction

-This is a part of my graduate research at the University of Tennessee-Knoxville that processing driving data from multiple files, combines and writes it to a new .npy file, and then that data is classified and analyzed by the relevant .py files.
+This is a part of my graduate research at the University of Tennessee-Knoxville that processes driving data from multiple .xdf files, combines them, and writes it to a new .npy file.
+This data is then classified and analyzed with the relevant .py files.

 # Data